Quantics has a long history

 We can provide a report on the pros and cons of particular designs including adaptive models and other complex designs to ensure that the trial gains the maximum information at minimum cost.

 Sample Size Calculation

 Sample size calculations are vital to clinical trials.
-With average per patient costs of a trial around $40,000, minimising the numbers required is very important.
 Too big a sample wastes time and money, but reducing the number too far may result in the entire trial being wasted.

 Sample size calculations are based on a set of assumptions about what the trial is expected to show, based on historical data.
 Quantics has extensive experience in this field, and can provide a comprehensive report on the impact of varying the assumptions on the sample size and likely trial success, enabling you to balance the risk of trial failure against cost and recruitment time.
 We can explain the options with risks and consequences in ways suitable for scientists and financial supporters.